César Cedeño: Career statistics

-In 17 seasons, Cedeño was in 2006 games played, compiling a .285 batting average (2087-7310), with 436 doubles, 60 triples, 199 home runs, 976 RBI, 550 stolen bases, 664 walks, a .347 on-base percentage and .443 slugging percentage.
+In 17 seasons, Cedeño played in 2,006 games, compiling a .285 batting average (2087-7310), with 436 doubles, 60 triples, 199 home runs, 976 RBI, 550 stolen bases, 664 walks, a .347 on-base percentage and .443 slugging percentage.
 In 17 post-season games, he hit only .173 (9-52).
 He played first base and all three outfield positions and recorded a .985 fielding percentage.

 Coaching career

 After retiring, Cedeño has been both a fielding and hitting coach in the Dominican and Venezuelan winter leagues.
 He also served as a coach for the rookie-level Gulf Coast League farm team of the Washington Nationals before being let go in 2009.
 After that, he served as a hitting coach for the Greeneville Astros of the Appalachian League.

 Personal life

 On December 11, 1973, when he was 22 years old, Cedeño was involved in an incident in his native Dominican Republic in which a gun discharged in a motel room, killing a 19-year-old woman who was in the room with him.
 Authorities said Cedeño and the woman were drinking and playing with a gun when the gun fired, killing the 19-year-old.
 He was initially charged with voluntary manslaughter and held in prison without bail, while his lawyers negotiated for a reduction of the charge to involuntary manslaughter.
 He was held for 20 days before he was released on bail.
 He was found guilty of involuntary manslaughter and fined $100.
 Cedeño's reputation with fans suffered greatly for the remainder of his career, and Cedeño thereafter never achieved a popularity with fans commensurate with his formidable on-field productivity.

 In 1992, Cedeño was charged with battery in Orlando, Florida, in an incident involving his then-pregnant girlfriend, Pamela Lamon.
 This followed a 1988 incident involving Lamon in which Cedeño was charged with assault, causing bodily injury, and resisting arrest.